leadedge/SpoutCam/README.md

 The OpenGL branch contains the original version of SpoutCam based on OpenGL.
 The OpenGL version may not be updated after 2.007 release.

-### Output folder
+### Binaries folder

-Binaries for both release and debug compile, are copied as either SpoutCam32.ax or SpoutCam64.ax to the "release" folder.
+Binaries for both release and debug compile, are copied as either SpoutCam32.ax or SpoutCam64.ax to the "release" folder and also to a "binaries\SPOUTCAM" folder which contains separate folders to 32bit (SpoutCam32) and 64bit (SpoutCam64) builds

+### SpoutCam options

+"SpoutCamSettings.exe" has also been copied to the "binaries\SPOUTCAM" folder and can be used to set options for SpoutCam.
+Documentation for the functions can be found in the program itself using the |?| buttons.

 ### Register SpoutCam.

-SpoutCam 32 bit is registered if Spout 2.006 is installed.
-If you build using this repository.
-The "release" folder has batch files which can be used to register or unregister different versions of SpoutCam.

-Please also refer to the 2.007 version of [SpoutCamSettings](https://github.com/leadedge/Spout2/tree/beta/SPOUTCAM) which allows resolution and frame rate to be changed.

-The program can also register SpoutCam and binaries are included in the repository.
-To register different ones, copy your binary files to the SpoutCam32 or SpoutCam64 folders before running SpoutCamSettings.
+"SpoutCamSettings" can also be used to register SpoutCam.
+Registration can also be done manually.
+The "SpoutCam32" and "SpoutCam64" folders contain batch files for this purpose.
+Refer to the readme.txt file in the "binaries\SPOUTCAM" folder.

 ### Credit